Best Tips For Scarifying Your Lawn

 VonHaus 2 in 1 Lawn Scarifier

-You will find that most scarifying machines come with grass collection boxes so you shouldn’t need to do too much cleaning up afterwards.
-If there is still debris left lying on the surface then you could use a back-pack blower, these make gathering them up much easier, just blow them into one area and pick them up.
+Most scarifying machines come with grass collection boxes, so you shouldn’t need to do too much cleaning up afterwards.
+If there is still debris left lying on the surface, you could use a back-pack blower to gather them up.
+However, if the thatch is a little damp, a plastic rake would be better.

-However if you want to use a blower then the thatch will need to be relatively dry, if it is a little damp then you are better using a plastic rake.
-Whether or not you choose to rake or blow you are going to want to work in the same direction as you scarified – it is much easier this way as some debris will be missed if you work at right angles.
+Whether you choose to rake or blow, work in the same direction as you scarified – it is much easier this way as some debris will be missed if you work at right angles.
+Alternatively, you can try using your lawn mower.

 Alternatively, you can try using your lawn mower.